0

 EbbaBiolight 630

-EbbaBiolight 630 is our orange fluorescent optotracer for labeling extracellular and intracellular bacterial amyloids as well as certain glucans produced as part of the extracellular matrix.
+EbbaBiolight 630 is our orange optotracer for labeling extracellular and intracellular bacterial amyloids as well as certain glucans produced as part of the extracellular matrix.
 Specifically, EbbaBiolight 630 labels peptidoglycan and lipoteichoic acids in the cell wall of certain gram positives like Staphylococci and E. faecalis.
 Contact us to learn more about EbbaBiolight applications.

 As all our optotracers, EbbaBiolight 630 is exceptionally photostable and fluorogenic.
 When bound to a target, EbbaBiolight 630 can be imaged using fluorescence microscopy and spectral information can be acquired using a fluorescence spectrophotometer.
 As spectral information can give hints of the nature of the target, we recommend to acquire excitation and emission spectra whenever possible.
 Use recommended filter sets as well as excitation- and emission wavelengths according to the table below.
-EbbaBiolight are intended for use in live-cultures and are not compatible with fixation.
-If fixation needs to be performed, we recommend to apply fixation after labelling.

 Table: Excitation- and emission wavelengths as well as recommended filter sets.